buzzdan/secret-agent/README.md

 * Will activate shared volume of host directory inside the container
 * Watches the files as development takes place
 * Server restarts for each change

+Wanna just compose it and bash into the container without starting the service ? you got it!

+`docker-compose -f docker-compose.dev.yml run web bash`

+just go in there and do whatever you feel like -> you got full control